dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

 ## DbContext name

 The scaffolded DbContext class name will be the name of the database suffixed with *Context* by default.
-To specify a different one, use `-Context` in PMC and `--context` in the CLI.
+To specify a different one, use `-Context` in PMC and `--context` in the .NET Core CLI.

 ## Directories and namespaces